 Guttifera can be a lovely hedge or accent and is occasionally available in tree-form as well.

 These salt-tolerant, evergreen shrubs will grow in full sun to part shade.

-They're drought tolerant shrubs, moderate growers that do best in Zone 10, though you can keep one in a container in Zone 9B to move indoors during cold weather.
+They're drought tolerant shrubs, moderate to fast growers that do best in Zone 10, though you can keep one in a container in Zone 9B to move indoors during cold weather.

 Rosea gets very big - as a shrub you can keep it 8 or 10 feet tall and wide.
 As a tree, you may want to let it grow as much as 25 feet.

 Though you can trim the guttifera variety to stay about 5 or 6 feet tall, it can be allowed to grow much larger.

 Add composted cow manure to the hole when you plant.

 You can do just one hard pruning in spring (late March or early April) and let it do its thing from there.
 (Guttifera does best with a minor trim rather than being cut way back...with a hard pruning it may not grow out into a nice, natural shape.)